digital-york/Borthwick-Catalogue-CSS-theme/README.md

 The *arBorthwickPlugin* theme should be selectable from the web interface's admin Settings > Themes.

 The theme is deployed through Puppet so the above CLI commands are only really relevant when testing or making changes to the theme.

+Note that this theme — as per the *arDominion* theme — is incompatible with less >= 2.0.
+Please use less 1.x.
+Further information on themming can be found at https://www.accesstomemory.org/en/docs/2.6/admin-manual/customization/theming/